 From inanimate nature:

-• The first is snowmelt.
+• The first is the melting of snow

-• The streams begin to murmur
+• Streams begin to gurgle

-• Ice drift - this phenomenon occurs because the ice begins to melt and moves smoothly along the rivers
+• Ice drift - this phenomenon occurs because the ice begins to melt and smoothly moves along the rivers

 • The day is getting longer.